tarwn/lessthandot-hugo/blogs/content/posts/2011-12-02-css-javascript-t4-templates-and-less.md

 Unfortunately Visual Studio 2010's T4 implementation no longer accesses assemblies through the project references, but this still leaves us with <a href="http://weblogs.asp.net/lhunt/archive/2010/05/04/t4-template-error-assembly-directive-cannot-locate-referenced-assembly-in-visual-studio-2010-project.aspx" title="T4 Template error - Assembly Directive cannot locate referenced assembly in Visual Studio 2010 project">a few options</a>.
 Given that I want to share this among several projects, I put the dotless.Core DLL in a folder at my solution level and updated the path in the T4 template to use the solution path macro. </div>

 <p>
   Next I created a sample file to play with, which I called test.less.css (fancy, I know).
-I also modified the settings section of the T4CSS.tt file, setting _runOnBuild and _useCssExtension to “true”.
-This will cause the template to run on each build, as well as when I trigger it, and it will look for files ending in “.less.css” instead of just “.less”.
+I also modified the settings section of the T4CSS.tt file, setting _runOnBuild and _useCssExtension to "true".
+This will cause the template to run on each build, as well as when I trigger it, and it will look for files ending in ".less.css" instead of just ".less".
 This gives us some CSS intellisense with minimal hassle, though Mindscape's Web Workbench apparently handles this out of the box and there is <a href="http://visualstudiogallery.msdn.microsoft.com/dd5635b0-3c70-484f-abcb-cbdcabaa9923" title="CSS Is Less">an extension</a> to make VS treat the less extension as a CSS format.
 </p>

 <div style="font-size: .9em; background-color: #eeeeee; padding: .5em;">